better-internet/radworks-grants/README.md

 > 💰 If you write an RFP, you may collect a referral bonus equal to 5% of the total size of any associated grant in $RAD that is accepted _**and**_ completed.

-No matter the source of the project idea, the entire application process will be transparent and public on Radworks channels (e.g. Discourse, Github).
+Regardless of the source of the project idea, the entire RFP and application process will be public on [Radicle](https://radicle.xyz/).

 ### Support